ItsRoy69/Calculator/README.md

 # Calculator

-This is just an experiment !
+This is just a practice !

 ## Install